 - Group: Displays the group name (dev_group) defined in the configuration definition file. - PairVol: Displays the paired volume name (dev_name) within the group defined in the configuration definition file. - PORT: Displays the port number (port#) defined in the configuration definition file. - TARG: Displays the target ID (TargetID) defined in the configuration definition file. - LUN: Displays the LUN (LU#) defined in the configuration definition file. - M: Displays the MUN (MU#) defined in the configuration definition file.
 MU# for TrueCopy/GAD are shown as '-'.
-MU# for ShadowImage/Copy-on-Write Snapshot are shown as '0', '1', '2'. - SERIAL: Displays the production (serial#) number of the RAID storage system.
-The serial number for VSP G1x00 and VSP F1500 is displayed with a "3" at the beginning ("312345" = serial # 12345). - LDEV: Displays the LDEV# within the RAID storage system.
+MU# for ShadowImage/Copy-on-Write Snapshot are shown as '0', '1', '2'. - SERIAL: Displays the production (serial#) number of the RAID storage system. - LDEV: Displays the LDEV# within the RAID storage system.